MrMystic8/MrMystic8/README.md

 - **Bachelor's Degree**
   Technical University of Sofia
-  *Specialization in Electronics with a focus on Microelectronics*
+  *Specialty in Electronics with a focus on Microelectronics*
   [TU-Sofia](https://www.tu-sofia.bg/)

 - **Master's Degree**